odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 # What is an Operator?

-- An operator is a way of extending [Kubernetes](k8s.md) with application specific capababilities.
+- An operator is a way of extending [Kubernetes](k8s.md) with application specific capabilities.
-- The notion of 'operator' comes from managing an application through it's lifecycle, just as a human operator would, but here we do it automatically.
+- The notion of 'operator' comes from managing an application through its lifecycle, just as a human operator would, but here we do it automatically.

 Operator functionality could include:

  - deploying an application
  - upgrading an applications, perhaps migrating data
  - taking backups